 How UGC Can Take Your Financial Services Company to the Next Level

 According to a recent study, only 34 percent of Americans have high trust in financial services companies.
-The same study found that nearly half of Americans believe it’s best to have a relationship with only one or two financial institutions.
+The same study found that nearly half of Americans believe it’s best to have a relationship with only one or two financial services.

-As a financial services company, you must build trust with consumers to be one of their primary financial institutions.
+As a financial services company, you must build trust with consumers to be one of their primary financial services.
 One way to improve trust and strengthen your relationship with current and potential clients is through user-generated content (UGC).

 Within this article, we’ll define UGC, explain how to produce it, and discuss the benefits your financial services company can get from leveraging UGC.